LKPcode/E2EE_Discord/README.md

-# "End-to-End Encrypted Discord: A Secure Communication Platform with historical Access for new Group Members"
+# End-to-End Encrypted Discord: A Secure Communication Platform with historical Access for new Group Members

 ## Introduction